We've got some tried and tested ideas to help you get organised.

 Check your nearest university's website and contact the relevant widening participation or outreach teams to see what events or residential courses are available.
 We give a few examples below but there are many more.

 - UCAS exhibitions: Take your students along – there is certain to be one coming to a location not too far away.
 Make sure you prepare students beforehand with useful questions to ask.
 Find an exhibition.

 - Summer taster courses: Most universities run these — find out more and search for taster courses.

 - Sutton Trust summer schools: University residential summer schools for Year 12 students.
 These are targeted at those who meet particular widening participation criteria — for example, eligible for free school meals or resident in a postcode with low progression rates to higher education.
 Check out Sutton Trust’s Pathways to Law programme for potential law students.

-- Insight into University: Insight into University (previously known as Headstart & Inspire) is an online course allowing students age 16+ to experience STEM studies at university and the career opportunities that these subjects lead to.
+- Insight into University: EDT run residential and virtual Insight into University summer schools for Year 12 students across the UK allowing students to experience STEM studies at university and the career opportunities that these subjects lead to.

 - Pre-university residential summer schools: One or two-week courses in the summer holidays for Year 11 and 12 students at providers such as King’s College London and UEA in Norwich.
 Priority is sometimes given to those who meet widening participation criteria.